LouisMazel/maz-ui/packages/docs/docs/components/maz-phone-number-input.md

 ::: details

-You can use available country codes with library like [country-flag-icons](https://www.npmjs.com/package/country-flag-icons) to replace unicode flags by SVG flags
+You can use available country codes with libraries like [country-flag-icons](https://www.npmjs.com/package/country-flag-icons) to replace unicode flags by SVG flags

 <NpmBadge package="country-flag-icons" />